relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

    1. Navigate to the Data Source in view mode
    2. Click on "Enable Data Source" in the console on the right hand side

 > **NOTE:** All Data Sources created in Relativity serialize their current state and are saved in the config folder along with the monitored_individuals.csv file, which are retrieved by Trace Shipper.
+See Appendix D for more information.

 ### Installation Steps for Globanet